semanticdata/bamboo/README.md

 - A quick HTML/React/Vue demo without spending time styling elements
 - A base style for your blog/website

-Bamboo CSS uses [normalize.css](https://github.com/necolas/normalize.css/) and [sanitize.css](https://github.com/csstools/sanitize.css) to ensure consistent styling across browsers (with no IE support).
+Bamboo CSS uses [normalize.css](https://github.com/necolas/normalize.css/) and [sanitize.css](https://github.com/csstools/sanitize.css) to ensure consistent styling across browsers (no IE support).
 When using Bamboo CSS, you don't need to include `normalize.css` or `sanitize.css` anymore.

+Bamboo CSS uses CSS variables for theming, allowing to dynamically change the theme if you want.
+By default, it provides 2 themes for light and dark modes.
+The theme is automatically switched based on the system mode.

+All CSS variables are prefixed with `--b-`, allowing to use Bamboo CSS with any CSS framework without conflicts.

-Bamboo CSS is very lightweight, only **1.7KB** gzipped.
+Bamboo CSS is very lightweight, only **2.13KB** gzipped.

 **[Demo](https://rilwis.github.io/bamboo/demo.html)**